innov8tor3/project-engine/docs/CONTRIBUTING.md

 7. Social Media - We will start with X, and migrate to Discord once a secure set up is achieved.

 ### Stepped Provision - Later Phases
-There are [twenty steps](https://innov8tor3.github.io/project-engine/proto-founders/contributing.html) in all to create a solid CONTRIBUTING environment, though some may want to go further!
+There are two more phases to create a solid CONTRIBUTING environment, Intermediate & Intense, in an overall 5-10-5 formation.
+Though some may want to go further!